live4thamuzik/ArchL4TM/README.md

   - Paru
   - Yay

-  # Detection for NVIDIA GPU: (I use a custom kernel and hyprland, if you don't want dkms just update global_functions.sh)
+  # Detection for Dedicated GPU:
-  - Script will use lspci to detect and install NVIDIA drivers
+  - Script will use lspci to detect and install AMD or NVIDIA drivers depending on your GPU.
-  - nvidia-dkms
-  - libglnvd
-  - nvidia-utils
-  - opencl-nvidia
-  - lib32-libglvnd
-  - lib32-nvidia-utils
-  - lib32-opencl-nvidia
-  - nvidia-settings

   # Desktop Environment Options:
   - Server = No DE, only installs packages listed above